aristanetworks/avd-workshops/workshops/avd.md

 ## Global Variables

 In a multi-site environment, some variables must be applied to all sites.
 They include AAA, Local Users, NTP, Syslog, DNS, and TerminAttr.
 Instead of updating these same variables in multiple inventory group_vars, we can use a single global variable file and import the variables at playbook runtime.
 This allows us to make a single change applied to all sites.

 For example, in our lab, we use a global variable file `global_vars/global_dc-vars.yml`.

-AVD has a plugin that allow the use of global variables.
-It needs to be enabled in the `ansible.cfg` file.
+AVD provides a [global_vars](https://avd.arista.com/4.3/plugins/index.html?h=#aristaavdglobal_vars) plugin that enables the use of global variables.

+The global_vars plugin must be enabled in the `ansible.cfg` file as shown below:

 ### Plugin activation and path definition to import variables from a file